1. About Buscopan

 Can lifestyle changes help?

-There are a number of lifestyle changes you can make to prevent or ease painful stomach cramps and IBS.
+There are a number of lifestyle changes you can make to prevent or ease painful stomach cramps and irritable bowel syndrome (IBS).

 It can really help to understand which, if any, foods trigger your cramps and then reduce or remove them from your diet.